-Notes receivable represent amounts from discretely presented component units due under extended payment terms exceeding one year.
+Notes receivable represent amounts from discretely presented component units due under extended payment terms exceeding one year or under agreements with final terms yet to be set.
 The notes carry interest rates varying from 5.15% to 6% with annual interest payments and principal payments due based upon cash flows.
 The Commission evaluates the collectability of the balances based upon specific circumstances of the individual notes, with an allowance for uncollectible amounts being provided, if necessary.
-The allowance as of December 31, 2023 and 2022, was \$0.
+The allowance as of December 31, 2024 and 2023, was \$0.